Cisco-Talos/clamav-documentation/src/manual/Contribute.md

 ### Add Support for Matching on .NET Internals

-Yara extracts certain properties of .NET executables and makes them available for signatures to use for detection: https://yara.readthedocs.io/en/v3.6.0/modules/dotnet.html
+YARA extracts certain properties of .NET executables and makes them available for signatures to use for detection: https://yara.readthedocs.io/en/v3.6.0/modules/dotnet.html

 Can ClamAV do something similar?
 For instance, extract the GUIDs and allow matching on those the way we do entries in the PE VersionInfo section?